Spherical higher order Fourier analysis over finite fields IV: an application to the Geometric Ramsey Conjecture: The rationality of polynomial sequences

-where $m_{G/\Gamma}$ is the Haar measure of $G/\Gamma$.
-The next lemma explains the connection between irrationality and equidistribution of polynomial sequences.
+where $m_{G/\Gamma}$ is the Haar measure of $G/\Gamma$.\footnote{This definition is slight different from the one used in \cite{SunA,SunB,SunC}, where $\Omega$ is a (possibly infinite) subset of $\Z^{d}$.} The next lemma explains the connection between irrationality and equidistribution of polynomial sequences.
 We do not use it in this paper, but it is interesting on its own.